bungder/WifiCollector/README.md

 ## 1. Functions

-This is a simple android app that can do these things:
 1. Collect wifi signals;
 2. Save these signal data to csv files which locates at ${your phone storage}/002wifi/
 3. Upload these csv files to the specific server through FTP or SFTP

 ### 1.1 Examples of the csv file:

 2-1_2015-08-07.csv:

 > x,y,ssid,bsid,level,timestamp